 Nutritionists advise individuals and the community about food choices for a healthy and nutritious diet.
 Nutritionists do this by using their extensive knowledge of the nutritive value of foods, the important nutrients required by the body at different stages of development, and the role of nutrients and diet in health and the prevention of disease.
 Nutritionists can be involved in the delivery of public health nutrition programs to communities and can also research the role of nutrients and dietary patterns in health and disease.

-The BSc (Nutrition) prepares students for a number of postgraduate study options.
-The first two years of the BSc (Nutrition) provide the theoretical and skills base for the third year of the course.
+The BSc (Nutrition and Food Science) prepares students for a number of postgraduate study options.
+The first two years of the BSc (Nutrition and Food Science) provide the theoretical and skills base for the third year of the course.
 These skills include physiology, biochemistry and the foundations of epidemiology.
 The third year allows students to develop their skills for working in food and related industries or public health nutrition.
 Students also participate in research relating to nutritional status.
 Upon completion of an undergraduate degree in Nutrition there are a number of career options that graduates might wish to pursue.
 The range of possible postgraduate courses are listed below.

-There are a range of nutrition units that can be taken as part of a range of Graduate Certificates, Postgraduate diplomas or Masters courses in areas like Health Promotion or Public Health for students who have an undergraduate degree in a non-nutrition area or who are returning to postgraduate study and wish to undertaken advanced practice units in nutrition.
+There are a range of nutrition units that can be taken as part of a range of graduate certificates, graduate diplomas or master courses in areas like health promotion or public health for students who have an undergraduate degree in a non-nutrition area or who are returning to postgraduate study and wish to undertaken advanced practice units in nutrition.
 Curtin postgraduate nutrition units are listed under the various postgraduate study options descriptions.

 “Having dual qualifications in Nutrition and Health Promotion has given me the change to work in some amazing areas in Australia, and overseas, with some fantastic people and experiences and these are the qualifications that I, and many other team leaders, now look for when recruiting staff to public health nutrition positions.”